sirisian/ecmascript-types/decoratorreplacement.md

 Two functions chosen by position, neither branching.
-A union of contexts and a `switch` on `kind` remains available and is what decorators.md already describes for a decorator "whose parameter is a union of contexts" — the same choice a runtime decorator author has.
+A union of contexts and a `switch` on `kind` remains available and is what decorators.md already describes for a decorator "whose parameter is a union of contexts" â€” the same choice a runtime decorator author has.

-This is a second carve-out from decorators.md, and a smaller one: its overload rule and its ambiguity TypeError are runtime-decorator rules, and §7.2 already separates the two populations by name.
+This is a second carve-out from decorators.md, and a smaller one: its overload rule and its ambiguity TypeError are runtime-decorator rules, and Â§7.2 already separates the two populations by name.

 ---

 ---

-#### (v) BLOCK decorators run per ENTRY — a third carve-out
+#### (v) BLOCK decorators run per ENTRY â€” a third carve-out

 decorators.md rule 5:

 > A BLOCK decorator runs on every ENTRY to the block, not once at the
 > declaration.
 A block inside a loop is evaluated each iteration, so its
-> decorator runs each iteration … It is also the ONE per-evaluation position in
+> decorator runs each iteration â€¦ It is also the ONE per-evaluation position in
-> this extension … a block decorator in a hot loop costs a context and a call per
+> this extension â€¦ a block decorator in a hot loop costs a context and a call per
 > iteration.

 **A replacement block decorator runs ONCE, at parse time.** It rewrites syntax;